microcmsio/simple-blog-with-microcms/README.md

 #### 2. create writer API
 Second, create a writer api.

+The writer API is an API for creating author information associated with each blog content.
+A blog content can set only one writer in the writer API.

 Basic API Information is as follows.

 - API Name: **writer**